TOI-544 b: a potential water-world inside the radius valley in a two-planet system: Analysis and Results

 and

-where $A_0$, $A_1$ and $A_2$ are GP hyperparameters in the form of amplitudes that work as a scale factor that determines the typical deviation from the mean function, and $dG$ is the time derivative of our GP function, $\mathrm{G(t_i,t_j)}$ .
+where $A_0$, $A_1$, and $A_2$ are GP hyperparameters in the form of amplitudes that work as a scale factor that determines the typical deviation from the mean function, and $dG$ is the time derivative of our GP function, $\mathrm{G(t_i,t_j)}$.
 From first principles, $A_3 \equiv 0$, see \cite{rajpaul_gaussian_2015} for more details.
-We used the stellar parameters listed in Table \ref{Table:stellarparameters}, and priors on the orbital period and time of pericenter of planet b based on those found in the transit fit.
-We use the orbital period indicated in the GLS periodogram to place priors on planet c (see Figure \ref{figure-TOI-0544-gls_periodograms} and Section \ref{GLS} for description of this search).
-We also place a prior on $P_{GP}$ centered on the stellar rotation period found by the WASP photometry, and wide, uniform priors on the remaining parameters.
-We then performed a Markov chain Monte Carlo (MCMC) analysis.
-We allow for both planets to be on an eccentric orbit in our fit.
-We sample the parameter space with 500 Markov chains and use the final set of 5000 steps with a thin factor of 10 to produce our posterior distributions, meaning a total of 250000 independent points for each sampled parameter.
+We used the stellar parameters listed in Table~\ref{Table:stellarparameters}, and informative Gaussian priors on the orbital period and time of mid-transit for planet b based on those found in the transit fit (Sect.~\ref{sec:transitmodel}).
+We used the orbital period and time of inferior conjunction we derived from our GLS periodogram to place uniform priors for planet c (see Fig.~\ref{figure-TOI-0544-gls_periodograms} and Sect.~\ref{GLS} for description of this search).
+We adopted a uniform prior on $P_{GP}$ centered on the stellar rotation period found by the WASP photometry, and wide uniform priors on the remaining model parameters. \texttt{Pyaneti} infers the systemic velocity (aka offset) for each instrument, the exact values found by \texttt{Pyaneti} are given in Table \ref{tab:allresults}.
+We then performed a Markov chain Monte Carlo (MCMC) analysis, fitting for an eccentric orbit for both planets.
+We sampled the parameter space with 500 Markov chains and used the final set of 5000 steps with a thin factor of 10 to produce our posterior distributions, which led to a total of 250000 independent points for each sampled parameter.